 Brushing & Flossing with Braces

-Brushing and flossing your teeth and braces properly is important to your oral hygiene — but you are probably wondering what’s the best way to do that.
+Brushing and flossing your teeth and braces properly is important to your oral hygiene — but you are probably wondering the best way to do that.
 Let’s begin with your essential brushing tool.
-Either a soft-bristle brush or a bi-level brush (one that has shorter bristles in the middle and longer bristles at the edges) is the most effective.
+Either a soft-bristle brush or a bi-level brush (one with shorter bristles in the middle and longer bristles at the edges) is the most effective.
 Used carefully, your electric toothbrush can work just as well.
 However, make sure your electric brush is set to a moderate or low power level, and don’t let its vibrations cause the back of the brush head to hit your brackets or braces!

 Brushing & Flossing with Invisalign